 All-round, the RTIC backpack cooler is a great bargain for the price and would be an excellent alternative to the Orca backpack cooler for those on a tighter budget.

-Read our Rtic’s soft cooler review, or check its price on Amazon here.
+Read our Rtic’s soft cooler review, or check its price at Amazon here.

 Polar Bear H2O Waterproof Backpack Cooler